-Dr. Robert Morin is thrilled to announce the integration of Ultrasonic Rhinoplasty to his practice.
-As one of the few plastic surgeons in the U.S. offering this cutting-edge technology, he can now perform nose surgery with less surgical intrusion and more precise, organic-looking results.
+Dr. Morin recently introduced Ultrasonic Rhinoplasty to his practice.
 This method involves sculpting the nasal bones using ultrasonic tools, as opposed to conventional methods of breaking the nose’s natural structure which can lead to complications such as secondary fractures and nasal irregularities.
 Additional benefits to this procedure include: shorter recovery time, diminished bruising and precise asymmetry correction.

-Rhinoplasty, or nose surgery, is arguably the most challenging, but also one of the most effective and life-altering procedures in plastic surgery.
-A properly performed rhinoplasty has the ability to completely reshape a person’s nose in order to achieve facial harmony and to correct deformities.
-The improvement to a person’s overall facial aesthetics following a rhinoplasty can be truly remarkable.
+Rhinoplasty is arguably the most challenging, but also one of the most effective and life-altering procedures in plastic surgery.
+A properly performed rhinoplasty has the ability to improve a person’s facial harmony and to correct deformities.

-A rhinoplasty may be performed for both functional and cosmetic concerns.
-Function is always addressed during the initial consultation and if nasal airway problems are detected, they can be corrected during surgery.
+In NYC, rhinoplasty is often performed for both functional and cosmetic concerns.
+Function is always analyzed during your initial consultation with Dr. Morin and if nasal airway problems are detected, they can be corrected during surgery.
 One of the most common causes of nasal airway obstruction is a deviated septum, which can be corrected by performing a septoplasty.